borglandlab/RunningWheel/README.md

    - Storage: selected empty SD card
    - Click “Write”

 #### Setting up Raspberry Pi
 1. Put SD card into Raspberry Pi and turn on - will reboot
 2. Set up Country, Language, and Timezone according to your actual timezone
-   a.
-Will ask you to change password.
+   1. Will ask you to change password.
 We’ve left ours without a password
 3. Select internet connection you plan to use and input password
-   a.
-We’ve connected to our University’s guest account.
+   1. We’ve connected to our University’s guest account.
 To ensure that we don’t get kicked out everytime, we’ve added the MAC address for each RPi to the network so that they are permanently in the system.
 We did this through the IT department.
-      i.
-To find the MAC address, open Terminal and enter “ifconfig” and follow the instructions found at this [website](https://raspberrytips.com/mac-address-on-raspberry-pi/)
+      1. To find the MAC address, open Terminal and enter “ifconfig” and follow the instructions found at this [website](https://raspberrytips.com/mac-address-on-raspberry-pi/)
       > The MAC address just after the keyword “ether” in the section corresponding to your network interface.
 It's represented as a 12-digit hexadecimal number (AA:BB:CC:DD:EE:FF).
 4. Allow for system to update - this can take a while
 5. Reboot/Restart RPi

 #### Install Adafruit libraries and configure pi for SPI interface
 1. Make sure the Raspberry Pi is connected to the internet